-Next to the Esplanade Park, Fort Cornwallis happens to be both the largest and oldest fort in Malaysia, and is one of the primary reasons why George Town is listed as a UNESCO World Heritage Site!
+Next to the Esplanade Park, Fort Cornwallis happens to be both the largest and oldest fort in Malaysia.
+It is one of the primary reasons why George Town is listed as a UNESCO World Heritage Site!

 Fort Cornwallis was built upon the very first place in which the founder of Penang, Captain Francis Light, landed on back in 1786.